ISTD Modern Theatre & Tap Examinations

-We are proud to have always been associated with the Imperial Society for the Teachers of Dancing, following their syllabus in each genre of Ballet, Modern Theatre & Tap.
-Myself and Ffion have been undertaking the rigorous training to become full members of the I.S.T.D since 2019.
-We are happy to say that we are now fully qualified meaning we can enter children into examinations across all genres.
+At Flame Dance Studios, we are proud to be affiliated with the Imperial Society of Teachers of Dancing (ISTD) and follow their syllabus in Imperial Classical Ballet, Modern Theatre, and Tap.
+Both Ffion and Eleri have undertaken years of rigorous training to become full ISTD members and are qualified to enter children into examinations across all three genres.

 When are they ready?

-The children have been following the ISTD syllabus since the beginning of their journey with us.
-We slot some exercises into our Hwyl a Sbri classes, and all classes from Primary upwards will learn the syllabus content alongside our own syllabus and show work.
+From the very start of their journey with us, children follow the ISTD syllabus.
+We introduce elements of it into our Hwyl a Sbri classes, and from Primary level upwards, students learn syllabus content alongside our own curriculum and show work.

-Although we are keen to encourage our students to take their exams, we understand exams are not for everyone so would never let a child be left behind purely because they chose not to, or were unable to take their exam.
+While we encourage students to take exams, we understand that they are not for everyone.
+No child will ever be left behind if they choose not to, or are unable to, take their exam.

 How much learning time is needed to prepare for an exam?

-For Primary and Grade 1 the ISTD recommend a qualification time of 70 hours.
-That's 2 lessons shy of 2 years of training with the 45 minutes that we use to work on Modern and then Tap during an hour and a half class.
-The learning time increases at Grade 3, then again at Grade 6 and Vocational levels.
+For Primary and Grades 1-3, the ISTD recommends a minimum of 70 hours of learning.
+This equates to nearly two years of training based on our 45-minute Modern and Tap lessons within a 1.5-hour class.
+The learning time increases at Grade 4, Grade 6, and Vocational levels.

 What happens during the exam?